 Doors Open Collingwood will return in 2018

-Doors Open Collingwood will return in September, and what better place to hold a celebration of historic buildings and spaces than right in downtown Collingwood!
+Doors Open Collingwood is set to return and what better place to hold a celebration of historic buildings and spaces than right in downtown Collingwood!
 The popular festival will be held on Saturday, September 29th from 10 am to 4 pm and will showcase some of Collingwood’s historic treasures.

 Collingwood’s Downtown Heritage Conservation District was formally designed by the province of Ontario in 2003 and was the first heritage district in Canada to be listed in the prestigious Canadian Register of Historic Places.